Wholetpaulin/Roll-The-Ball/README.md

 1. Click on the designated link:     https://wholetpaulin.github.io/activityPicker/

+2. Wait ~10 seconds at the gray loading screen for the game to load.
+(Sorry for the large load Github!)

 2. Use the wasd or arrow keys to roll the ball around to pick up the game pieces.

 3. Collect all the yellow pieces to win!